AppGharage/Epay-Docs/source/docs/api-reference.md

 -------

 ### Overview
-The Epay API is organized around REST.
+The Epay API is organized around `REST`.
 Our API has predictable resource-oriented URLs, accepts JSON-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication and verbs.

 Once registered, log into your account and head over to your settings sections on your dashboard to generate a Merchant Key.
 This Key should be kept confidential, as it would grant to access to all protected API Resources as well as direct incoming funds to your Epay Wallet.